Hristo Kyuchukov: Author

-Prof. Dr. Hristo Kyuchukov established the International Journal of Romani Language and Culture and he was the editor of the Journal between 2011-2013.
+Kyuchuk established the International Journal of Romani Language and Culture and he was the editor of the journal between 2011 and 2013.

-Between 2014-2016, he studied Children and Youth Psychotherapy in Berlin, Germany and he works and does research in the field of Psychotherapy with migrant and refugee children and youth.
+Between 2014 and 2016, he studied children and youth psychotherapy in Berlin, Germany, and he works and does research in the field of psychotherapy with migrant and refugee children and youth.

 Editor

-Currently, he is editor of the series "Roma" (with Ian Hancock), "Interculturalism and intercultural education", "Lincom Studies in Language Acquisition and Bilingualism", "Turkish and Turkic Languages and Cultures" (with Suer Erker), and "Lincom Studies in Romani Linguistics" (with Milan Samko) published by LINCOM Academic Publisher in Germany.
+Currently, he is editor of the series Roma (with Ian Hancock), Interculturalism and intercultural education, Lincom Studies in Language Acquisition and Bilingualism, Turkish and Turkic Languages and Cultures (with Suer Erker), and Lincom Studies in Romani Linguistics (with Milan Samko) published by LINCOM Academic Publisher in Germany.